apache/druid/dev/committer-instructions.md

 1. Add appropriate tags to the PR, in particular:

-     - **`Design Review`** - for changes that will be hard to undo after they appear in some Druid release, and/or changes that will have lasting consequences in the codebase.
+   - [**`Design Review`**](https://github.com/apache/incubator-druid/labels/Design%20Review) - for changes that will be
+   hard to undo after they appear in some Druid release, and/or changes that will have lasting consequences in the codebase.
 Examples:
      - Major architectural changes or API changes
      - Adding new or changing behaviour of existing query types (e. g. changing an algorithm behind some query type or changing from floating point to double precision)
      - Adding new or changing existing HTTP requests and responses (e. g. a new HTTP endpoint)
      - Adding new or changing existing interfaces for extensions (`@PublicApi` and `@ExtensionPoint`)
      - Adding new or changing existing server configuration parameter (e. g. altering the behavior of a config parameter)
      - Adding new or changing existing emitted metrics
      - Other major changes

+     PRs that flesh out community standards, checklists, policies, and PRs that change issue and PR templates, in other words, many of the PRs tagged `Area - Dev` should often be tagged `Design Review` as well.

      The PR description should succinctly, but completely list all public API elements (`@PublicApi` or `@ExtensionPoint`), configuration options, emitted metric names, HTTP endpoint paths and parameters that are added or changed in the PR.
 If they are not listed, ask the PR author to update the PR description.

-     - **`Incompatible`** - for changes that alter public API elements (`@PublicApi` or `@ExtensionPoint`), runtime configuration options, emitted metric names, HTTP endpoint behavior, or server behavior in some way that affects one of the following:
+   - [**`Incompatible`**](https://github.com/apache/incubator-druid/labels/Incompatible) - for changes that alter public
+   API elements (`@PublicApi` or `@ExtensionPoint`), runtime configuration options, emitted metric names, HTTP endpoint behavior, or server behavior in some way that affects one of the following:

      - Ability to do a rolling update [as documented](http://druid.io/docs/latest/operations/rolling-updates.html) without needing any modifications to server configurations or query workload.
      - Ability to roll back a Druid cluster to a prior version.
      - Ability to continue using old Druid extensions without recompiling them.

      Note that no matter what, we must support the ability to do a rolling update somehow (even if some special care is needed), and the ability to roll back to at least the immediate prior Druid version.
 If a change makes either one